Business Management Degree Salary

 Level of Education

-Like many other fields, the level of education you earn in business management can determine your starting salary and growth opportunities.
-Those in the business management field who go on to earn a master’s of business administration (MBA) can expect to earn more than those with a bachelor’s degree.
-In fact, those with a graduate degree of an MBA often find jobs with starting salaries in excess of $100,000.
+Like many other fields, the level of education you earn in business management can determine your starting salary range and growth opportunities.
+Those in the business management field who go on to earn a master’s degree in business administration (MBA) can expect to earn more than those with a bachelor’s degree.
+In fact, an MBA graduate can often find jobs with starting salaries in excess of $100,000.

 Most MBA degree programs take about two years to complete, although the length of your program will ultimately depend on whether it’s full or part-time.
 While many schools require a passing grade on either the GMAT or GRE graduate exams, the MBA degree programs at some schools, like North Central College, do not.